dialpad/dialtone-legacy/docs/components/banner.md

 ---
 title: Banner
-desc: A banner is a type of <a class="d-link" href="components/notice">notice</a>, delivering system and engagement messaging.
+desc: A banner is a type of <a href="components/notice">notice</a>, delivering system and engagement messaging.
 It is highly intrusive and should be used sparingly and appropriately.
 storybook_url: https://vue.dialpad.design/?path=/story/components-banner--default
 ---

 <example-banner />

 ## Usage